CXwudi/personal-blog-source/content/posts/2022/hello-world/index.en.md

 series: []
 # series_weight:

-outdatedArticleReminder:
+# outdatedArticleReminder: # uncomment to enable, default is false in config
-  # enable: true # default is false, uncomment to enable
+  # enable: true
   # reminder: 180
   # warning: 365
-sponsor:
+# sponsor: # uncomment to disable, default is true in config
-  # enable: false # default is true, uncomment to disable
+  # enable: false
 ---

 Hello world!
 Welcome to my blog.